 The law of supply and demand dictates that prices rise when supplies are low, and vice versa.
 Rents will often increase if there are a shortage of available rental properties.
 But be wary of putting your rents up if there are a lot of vacant rental properties in your area.
 It will make it a lot harder to find tenants.

 There are strict rules surrounding rent increases, which landlords must stick to.
 You can’t just arbitrarily increase the rent and you should always give your tenant plenty of notice of a rent increase.

 At pre-set times in a fixed-term tenancy, you can agree a rent increase with your tenant.

 In a periodic tenancy, you can propose a new rent by using a Notice to Propose a New Rent form.

 Inform tenants in writing of any rent increase.
 Ask them to sign copies of the paperwork, keeping one copy for their own records.
 Be clear about when they will start paying the new rent – it’s a good idea to give them two months’ notice, so they can budget for the increase.

 Note: if the tenancy is an annual one, you must give your tenant six months’ notice of any rent increase.

 Can a Tenant Dispute a Rent Increase?

-You bet they can.
+Yes, tenants have the right to dispute a rent increase.
 If a tenant is unhappy with a proposed rent increase, you can issue a Section 13(2) Notice of the Housing Act 1988 Rent Increase Notice.
 This can only be done at the end of a fixed-term tenancy (minimum 12 months).
 You also can’t use a Section 13 Rent Increase Notice if the tenancy agreement already stipulates terms for a rent increase.